slavadubrov/notes/docs/blog/posts/setting_up_new_mac.md

 If you read up to this moment:

-- you know what I usually use in my daily data science routine;
+- you know what I usually use in my daily AI enginer routine;
 - it is a pretty simple basic configuration that could help you with your new system configuration.